cmbr326/BAE305_Aquaponics-Project/README.md

      - The amount of rotation was tested to ensure that the correct amount of food was being dispensed into the tank at each feeding.
 This was done by changing the time the motor would run.

    - The soil moisture sensor was tested to ensure it worked properly before it was waterproofed and soldered together.
-     - After wiring the sesnor to a board as the SparkFun diagram recommended, the sensor was placed in dry soil and moist soil to see what the levels were.
-For dry soil it was close to 0 and moist soil at the level desired was sround 800.
+     - After wiring the sensor to a board as the SparkFun diagram recommended, the sensor was placed in dry soil and moist soil to see what the levels were.
+For dry soil it was close to 0 and moist soil at the level desired was around 800.
      - When the sensor was ready, it was placed in the soil and connected with the pump so that when the level dropped below 800, it would trigger the pump to start pumping water.
      - The sensor was also connected to an LCD screen so that the moisture level was displayed.

    - The lamp was converted from DC to AC to control when the light was on.
      -  For the lamp, we first tested a cycle of turning on for 5 seconds and off for 5 seconds, which was a success.
 We then changed the code so that it would be on and off for the proper amount of time for the plants.

-   - The temperature and humididty sensor was tested to ensure it worked properly before it was attached.
+   - The temperature and humidity sensor were tested to ensure it worked properly before it was attached.
      -  A DHT 20 was originally tested to measure temperature and humidity, through testing it would return ‘failure to read’ messages.
 The DHT 20 would be replaced by a DHT 22 which would return readings that would were found to be accurate in comparison to a standard thermometer’s readings.